w-disaster/w-disaster.github.io/badchars/index.md

 - In the other hand, the `unmap` function exploits gadgets to change the string once is in memory, restoring its original content.
 To do that, disasseble the `usefulGadgets` function and use this gadget:
 `sub BYTE PTR [r15],r14b; ret`.
 The unmapping is done by substracting the decimal ASCII value of the mapped char with the original one.

-Now we have all the elements to build a rop chain.
+Now we have all the elements to build a ROP chain.
 Here's how the stack should be structured before the ret instruction in the ```pwnme``` function:

 ```asm